 Recommended varieties: 'Glen Ample', 'Glen Moy'

-Strawberries are perfect for pots and alpine strawberries can be grown in a window box.
+Strawberries are perfect for pots.
 Plant in late summer or early autumn and give them a sunny position.
 Make sure the crown is level with the surface of the compost.
-Discover how to create a strawberry hanging basket.

 Pot size: Any container, at least 10cm deep